run-x/opta-docs/content/en/docs/Tutorials/continuous_deployment.md

 date: 2020-02-01
 draft: false
 description: >
-  Instructions to integrate with CI/CD platform of your choice
+  Instructions to integrate with the CI/CD platform of your choice
 ---

 ## Github Action
 If you are using Github Actions for your CI, you can use the [`run-x/deploy-action`](https://github.com/run-x/deploy-action) action.
 This action will push your local docker image up to a remote registry and then deploy that image.

 ### Authentication
-Before calling `run-x/deploy-action`, you will need to call two other Github actions:
+In order for the deploy action to execute properly, you will need to use other github actions for authentication.
 1. [`webfactory/ssh-agent`](https://github.com/run-x/webfactory/ssh-agent), to allow access to other repositories' opta configuration files.
+Note that you only need to use this if you have opta.yml files in other repos.
 2. [`aws-actions/configure-aws-credentials`](https://github.com/run-x/aws-actions/configure-aws-credentials), to allow push and deploy to AWS.
+Make sure that the API key associated with this account has admin permissions.

 ### Example